scholtzan/st7735-rs/README.md

 This crate is based on the series [_Add a TFT Display to the Raspberry Pi_](http://w8bh.net/pi/TFT1.pdf]) by Bruce E. Hall and the [Adafruit-ST7735-Library
 ](https://github.com/adafruit/Adafruit-ST7735-Library).

+## Contributing

+Contributions are always welcome!
+Feel free to fork the repository and create pull-requests.

 ## License

 MIT